jacobnb/adv_seminar/README.md

 3. Change build to android and do the other stuff it says.
 	a.
 Edit > Preferences > External tools to set android build location. (just select the folder with all the stuff)
 4. Build and hope it works.

+You might also have to set the JAVA_HOME system variable after installing java.